HybridFox/digital-content-manager/README.md

 - **Responsive Design**: The React-based frontend guarantees a seamless experience across devices, from desktops to smartphones.

-- **Scalable Architecture**: IBS is built on Rust for the backend, React for the frontend, and PostgreSQL for the database, ensuring stability, speed, and scalability.
+- **Scalable Architecture**: DCM is built on Rust for the backend, React for the frontend, and PostgreSQL for the database, ensuring stability, speed, and scalability.

 ## Technologies Used